cvmfs/cvmfsexec/README.md

 ## mountrepo/umountrepo without cvmfsexec

-When not using cvmfsexec, but with fusermount still available use `mountrepo repository.name` to mount a repository.
+When not using cvmfsexec, but with fusermount available use `mountrepo repository.name` to mount a repository.
 Note that the osg configuration requires "config-osg.opensciencegrid.org" to be mounted first, and the egi configuration requires "config-egi.egi.eu".

-If you're not using cvmfsexec but are using a container system, bind mount $PWD/dist/cvmfs into the container as /cvmfs.
+If you are using a container system, bind mount $PWD/dist/cvmfs into the container as /cvmfs.

 To unmount all repositories, use `umountrepo -a`, or to unmount an individual repository use `umountrepo repository.name`.
+Make sure that all the processes do not get killed or the repositories will remain mounted but inaccessible.

 # singcvmfs command